yashness/rescuekerala/README.md

     git checkout jaseem1
     ```
 3. Run Migration

+### By submitting Patches

 Please find issues that we need help [here](https://github.com/IEEEKeralaSection/rescuekerala/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
 Go through the comments in the issue to check if someone else is already working on it.
 Don't forget to drop a comment when you start working on it.

+Always start your work in a new git branch. **Don't start to work on the
+master branch**.
+Before you start your branch make sure you have the most
+up-to-date version of the master branch then, make a branch that ideally
+has the bug number in the branch name.

+1. Before you begin, Fork the repository.
+This is needed as you might not have permission to push to the main repository

+2. If you have already clone this repository, create a remote to track your fork by
+     ```
+     git remote add origin2 git@github.com:tessie/rescuekerala.git
+     ```
+2. if you have not yet cloned, clone your fork
+    ```
+    git clone git@github.com:tessie/rescuekerala.git
+    ```
+3. Checkout a new branch by
+     ```
+     git checkout -b issues_442
+     ```
+4. Make your changes .

+5. Ensure your feature is  working as expected.

+6. Push your code.
+      ```
+      git push origin2 issues_442
+      ```
+7. Compare and create your pull request.

 [0]: https://travis-ci.org/IEEEKeralaSection/rescuekerala.svg?branch=master
 [1]: https://travis-ci.org/IEEEKeralaSection/rescuekerala